simonhtet10/Closed-Loop-Buck-Converter/docs/Buck_Converter_Build_Guide.md

 **Line regulation:** VOUT via Voltmeter at 10 / 12 / 14 V in, 0.5 A load.
 Keep Vin > ~7 V or duty saturates.

 **Load regulation:** VOUT at 0.5 A and 1.0 A (parallel a second 10 Ω), 12 V in.
-Raise the current limit to 1.5 A first.
+Raise the current limit to 1.5 A first as current draw increases.

 **Ripple:** scope VOUT with a *short* ground lead right at the output cap.
 Long ground loops read switching spikes that aren't really on the rail.